-The cheapest way to transfer money to your N26 account, especially from another currency, is to use an online currency transfer service like Transferwise.
-Sites like Transferwise typically offer a better exchange rate than the bank, and much lower fees as well.
+The cheapest way to transfer money to your N26 account, especially from another currency, is to use an online currency transfer service like Wise (previously Transferwise).
+Sites like Wise typically offer a better exchange rate than the banks, and much lower fees as well.

 Do you have an N26 bank account?
 Have you used it in Portugal?
 Let us know your thoughts and reviews by leaving a comment below.